MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/rdp-sign-in.md

 ## Compatibility

-While users appreciate the convenience of biometrics, and administrators value the security, you may experience compatibility issues with applications and Windows Hello for Business certificates.
+While users appreciate the convenience of biometrics, and administrators value the security, you might experience compatibility issues with applications and Windows Hello for Business certificates.
 In such scenarios, you can deploy a policy setting to revert to the previous behavior for the users needing it.

 ### Use Windows Hello for Business certificates as smart card certificates

 If you enable this policy setting, applications use Windows Hello for Business certificates as smart card certificates.
 Biometric factors are unavailable when a user is asked to authorize the use of the certificate's private key.
 This policy setting is designed to allow compatibility with applications that rely exclusively on smart card certificates.

-If you disable or don't configure this policy setting, applications don't use Windows Hello for Business certificates as smart card certificates, and biometric factors are available when a user is asked to authorize the use of the certificate's private key.
+If you disable or don't configure this policy setting, applications don't use Windows Hello for Business certificates as smart card certificates.
+Biometric factors are available when a user is asked to authorize the use of the certificate's private key.

 |  | Path |
 |--|--|